 3. You Always Have A "What If" To Worry About

-There are two types of people who overthink a relationship, Sheryel Aschfort, Relationship Expert at South Florida Introductions tells Bustle.
+There are two types of people who overthink a relationship, Sheryel Aschfort, a relationship expert at South Florida Introductions, tells Bustle.
 "One is the controller personality that pretty much overthinks everything.
 They want to prepare for the negative and tend to overthink," Aschfort says.
 "The other is the individual who leans towards insecurity.
 When you're insecure, your mind will always take you to the negative side of a situation."

 If you want to break out the cycle, Osborn suggests to set a boundary of time around how long you'll dissect the aspect of the relationship you're overthinking.
 Use a timer if you have to.
 "Slow down," she says.
 "Really become aware of how often you're turning assumptions into facts about your relationship."
 It's important to use that time to evaluate both what can go wrong and what can also go really right.